Analyticsphere/pr2-documentation/README.md

 - **Orchestration:** Airflow DAGs will be developed/maintained here: [Analyticsphere/pr2-orchestration](https://github.com/Analyticsphere/pr2-orchestration)

 Core logic of the transformations will be implemented in Python, but the Python code will render SQL which will be executed in BigQuery.

+## First Principles

+The PR2 transformation pipeline is built on several core principles that guide its design and implementation:

 ## High-level dataflow diagram

 <img width="800" alt="pr2_dataflow_diagram" src="https://github.com/user-attachments/assets/3ddaabca-1b1c-467b-8d3d-9c6c181d0d91" />